peterleimbach/NotesAndHowtosAndroidAPSDoc/README.md

 Key([mod], "n", lazy.layout.normalize(), desc="Reset all window sizes"),
 ```

-## To add short keys to start some handy tools.
+## To add short keys to start tools for daily use

 ```
 Key([mod, "shift"], "a", lazy.spawn("atom")),